Answerability for regulated training

 02

-The concierge returns a source-backed answer from approved catalogue, FAQ, policy, service, or document content.
+The layer returns a cited, reviewed, dated answer from approved catalogue, FAQ, policy, service, or document content.

 03

-The buyer is guided to the right course, service, expert, employer-booking path, or enquiry form.
+The buyer is guided to the right course, service, expert, employer path, or enquiry form.

 04